SENSUIKAN!

 22 November 1944:

-En route, the RO-50 is attacked by a IJNAF floatplane that drops two depth-charges.
+En route, RO-50 is attacked by a IJNAF floatplane that drops two depth-charges.
 The submarine dives to 130 feet and escapes damage.

 25 November 1944:

 150 nms NE of Lamon Bay, Luzon, Philippines.
-The RO-50’s Type 13 radar detects a plane, presumably launched from a carrier.
+RO-50's Type 13 radar detects a plane, presumably launched from a carrier.
 LtCdr Kimura starts a chase.
 Five hours later his sonarman detects screw noises.
 Soon thereafter, three carriers and eights destroyers in a ring formation are sighted.
-The RO-50 continues to approach and breaks through the escort's screen.
+RO-50 continues to approach and breaks through the escort's screen.
 Suddenly, Kimura sights a WASP-class carrier dead ahead, 875 yards away!
 He fires a four-torpedo salvo at the carrier and submerges to 263 feet.
 A massive explosion follows.
-Five minutes later the sonar operator reports breaking-up noises that continue for the next two minutes.*
+Five minutes later the sonar operator reports breaking-up noises that continue for the next two minutes.
+[1]

 Later, LtCdr Kimura reports sinking an American escort carrier and a destroyer, but his claims are not substantiated postwar.